 \fi

-\begin{IEEEbiography}[{ }]{Zhiyuan Wu} (Member, IEEE) is currently a research assistant with the Institute of Computing Technology, Chinese Academy of Sciences.
-He is also a member of Distributed Computing and Systems Committee as well as the Artificial Intelligence and Pattern Recognition Committee in China Computer Federation (CCF).
-His research interests include mobile edge computing, federated learning, and distributed systems. \end{IEEEbiography}
+\begin{IEEEbiography}[{ }]{Zhiyuan Wu} (Member, IEEE) is currently a research assistant with the Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS).
+He has contributed several technical papers to top-tier conferences and journals as the first author in the fields of computer architecture, computer networks, and intelligent systems, including IEEE Transactions on Parallel and Distributed Systems (TPDS), IEEE Transactions on Mobile Computing (TMC), IEEE International Conference on Computer Communications (INFOCOM), and ACM Transactions on Intelligent Systems and Technology (TIST).
+He has served as a technical program committee member or a reviewer for over 10 conferences and journals, and was invited to serve as a session chair for the International Conference on Computer Technology and Information Science (CTIS).
+He is a member of IEEE, ACM, the China Computer Federation (CCF), and is granted the President Special Prize of ICT, CAS.
+His research interests include federated learning, mobile edge computing, and distributed systems.

-\begin{IEEEbiography}[{ }]{Sheng Sun} received her B.S. and Ph.D degrees in computer science from Beihang University, China, and the University of Chinese Academy of Sciences, China, respectively.
-She is currently an assistant professor at the Institute of Computing Technology, Chinese Academy of Sciences, Beijing, China.
-Her current research interests include federated learning, mobile computing and edge intelligence. \end{IEEEbiography}